Manager Merry-Go-Round

 At Hollands & Blair, Darren Blackburn has stepped down from his role as first team manager due to work commitments.
 Blackburn guided the club to a seventh-place finish last season, narrowly missing out on the play-offs after recovering from a difficult start to the campaign.
 The club moved quickly to appoint from within, promoting assistant Ian Draycott into the managerial position ahead of the new season.

-There could also soon be another opening in the league following Fraser Walker’s departure from Larkfield & New Hythe.
-Walker announced the end of his three-year spell at the club, a period which brought two trophies and the highest league finish in the club’s history.
+Fraser Walker has departed from Larkfield & New Hythe.
+Walker announced the end of his three-year spell at the club where he was a joint manager – a period which brought two trophies and the highest league finish in the club’s history.
+Tony Reid will continue in his role as manager with Sian Fitzpatrick stepping up to the No 2 position.

 Meanwhile, Hythe Town have turned to Andy Crush as their new first team manager.
 Crush arrives with experience at this level after spells with Deal Town Reserves and Hawkinge Town FC, where he guided the club to a league title last season.
 Hythe say the appointment is part of their plans to rebuild and move the club forward.